Sammy-White/servbyte-app/README.md

 2. Navigate to the folder path
 3. Run this command * npm install * to install all dependencies needed to run the application
 4. Run this command * npm start * to start up development server.
+5. After selecting your city
+6. Meal is only available for the first restaurant
-5. Then you are good to go!
+7. Then you are good to go!